lyellread/cs427-final-project/documentation/5-stream-enc-dec.md

 # Stream Encryption and Decryption

-`NOISE` features constructions to permit the user in encrypting and decrypting streams of data to and from files of their choice using a specified key.
+`NOISE` features constructions to permit the user to encrypt and decrypt streams of data to and from files of their choice using a specified key.
 This scheme is described in this section.

 ## Formal Scheme Definition